 Tax Risk.
 To qualify for the favorable U.S. federal income tax treatment accorded to RICs, each Fund must derive at least 90% of its gross income in each taxable year from certain categories of income ("qualifying income") and must satisfy certain asset diversification requirements.
 The Fund's investments in ETFs and stocks are generally expected to generate qualifying income.
 Certain of the Fund's investments, however, may generate income that is not qualifying income.
 The Fund might generate more non-qualifying income than anticipated, might not be able to generate qualifying income in a particular taxable year at levels sufficient to meet the qualifying income test, or might not be able to determine the percentage of qualifying income it derives for a taxable year until after year-end.
 In addition, the Fund must satisfy a quarterly asset diversification test.
 If the Fund were to fail to meet the qualifying income test or the asset diversification test and fail to qualify as a RIC, it would be taxed in the same manner as an ordinary corporation, and distributions to its shareholders would not be deductible by the Fund in computing its taxable income.
-Under certain circumstances, the Fund may be able to cure a failure to meet the qualifying income test or the asset diversification test and fail to qualify in come test or the asset diversification test or the asset diversificat
+Under certain circumstances, the Fund may be able to cure a failure to meet the qualifying income test or the asset diversification test if such failure was due to reasonable cause and not willful neglect, but to do so the Fund may incur significant fund-level taxes, which would effectively reduce (and could eliminate) the Fund's returns.